mjenior/riptide/README.md

     Dictionary of transcript abundances, output of read_transcription_file (REQUIRED) samples : int
-    Number of flux samples to collect, default is 500 percentiles : list of floats
+    Number of flux samples to collect, default is 500 fraction : float
-    Percentile cutoffs of transcript abundance for linear coefficient assignments to associated reactions Default is [50.0, 62.5, 75.0, 87.5] coefficients : list of floats
-    Linear coefficients to weight reactions based on distribution placement Default is [1.0, 0.5, 0.1, 0.01, 0.001]
-fraction : float
     Minimum percent of optimal objective value during FBA steps Default is 0.75